datacentricdesign/iob22/assignments/03-ereader/step1.md

 # Task 1.4 Clean the Screen between Pages

 To resemble the behaviour of an eReader, we still miss the removing of the previous page before showing the following one.
 Indeed, the text appears below the previous one.
+An easy way to mimic the eReader behaviour is to show a series of empty lines.

+## What is an Empty Line?

-An easy way to mimic this behaviour is to show a series of empty lines.
-An empty line is a `string` with no character but `\n`: a special character which represents the and of a line.
-For each `\n`, Python will start writing on a new line.
+An empty line is a `string` with no character but `\n`: a special character which represents the end of a line.
+For each `\n`, Python starts writing on a new line.
 Thus, to clear the screen, we could write:

 ```python
 print("\n\n\n\n")
 ```

-With many more `\n` to create empty lines.
-However, we saw in the first assignment that operators work with `string` too.
+We need many more `\n` to create enough empty lines and clear the screen.
+However, we saw in the first assignment that operators also work on `strings`.
 It is particularly convenient when, for example, we want to have 40 empty lines.
-We can 'multiple' the `\n` time `40` as follows:
+We can 'multiply' the `\n` by `40` as follows:

 ```python
 # Show 40 empty lines